Prototype-Fund-Hardware/LibreWater/README.md

 ### Videos

-The above Assembly Manual is kept up-to-date documentation for assembly.
+The [Assembly Manual](https://codeberg.org/LibreWater/Acraea-Prototype/src/branch/main/doc/assembly/Acraea-2-0-assembly-manaual.pdf) is kept up-to-date documentation for assembly.
 If you want to see a video-style documentation under development, here is a YouTube Playlist.
 The general design approach is still the same with minor differentiations to the latest release: sealings of feed and drainage sidewalls